DinaSilvia/swc-example-dina/README.md

 # swc-example-dina
-An example project for the Git Lesson of EMBL Software Carpentry
+Change this for exercise an example project for the Git Lesson of EMBL Software Carpentry

 Quick Markdown Overview